pencil2d/pencil/docs/build_mac.md

 #### Command-line method

-Pencil2D can be built with either Qt 4 or Qt 5.
-Qt 5 is recommended as support for Qt 4 may be dropped as it becomes outdated.
+Pencil2D must be built with the Qt 5 framework.
 To install Qt 5, run this command:

     brew install qt5

-Or if you want to use Qt 4 instead:

-    brew install qt

 If you want to install QT Creator (recommended), then also run the following commands: